robertbiv/Crypto-Transaction-Tracker/README.md

   - Complex DeFi/LP transactions needing verification
   - Missing prices or unmatched sells

-### **🛡️ System Resilience**
+### **🛡️ Reliability (Tested in Theory, Not Guaranteed)**

-* **Chaos Tested:** Validated against 1,000+ random high-volatility trade simulations.
+* **Simulation Tested:** Run against scripted scenarios and random-volatility simulations.
+Results can still be wrong—review outputs manually.
-* **Crash Proof:** Handles power outages or crashes mid-write by restoring from .bak files.
+* **Backups Implemented:** Creates .bak files before writes, but corruption/data loss can still occur.
-* **Network Resilience:** Implements exponential backoff retries for spotty internet connections.
+* **Retry Logic:** Includes basic retry/backoff for network calls; failures can still happen.
-* **Data Integrity:** Automatically detects database corruption and rebuilds from raw inputs if necessary.
+* **Data Checks:** Attempts to detect bad inputs or corruption, but may miss issues.

 ## **⚠️ Weaknesses & Limitations**

-While robust, this engine is software, not a CPA.
-Be aware of these limitations:
+While helpful, this engine is software, not a CPA.
+Be aware of these limitations and verify all outputs with a tax professional:

 1. **Constructive Sales:** The engine does **not** detect "Constructive Sales" (e.g., shorting-against-the-box).
 If you hold a long position and open an offsetting short position to lock in gains without selling, this software will not trigger a tax event.
 2. **Specific Identification:** The engine assumes **FIFO** (or HIFO if configured).
 It does not support "Specific Identification" of lots (picking exactly which Bitcoin utxo to sell) unless you manually manipulate the input data.